canonical/mysql-operator/docs/how-to/refresh/refresh-single-cluster.md

 # How to refresh a single cluster

-**Example**: MySQL 8.0.33 -> MySQL 8.0.34<br/>
-(including charm revision bump: e.g. Revision 193 -> Revision 196)

 This guide covers refresh for single cluster MySQL deployments.
 To refresh a multi-cluster deployment, see [](/how-to/refresh/refresh-multi-cluster) first.

 ## Important information